Aartos/cakephp-cache/docs/Full-page.md

 If you need a prefix in order to allow multiple (sub)domains to deliver content in multiple languages for example, use `Configure::write('Cache.prefix', 'myprefix')` to separate them.

+If you want cache files to be named by md5 instead of the inflector, use `Configure::write('Cache.slugger', 'md5')`.
+This can prevent cache files from breaking over large file names that may be caused by query strings.

 ### Component Configuration
 If you only want certain actions to be cached, provide them as `actions` array.